scrapjs/prama/readme.md

 		//(optional) place passed styles to param’s `style` property.
 		style: {},

-		//(optional) reflect param in cache
-		history: false,

-		//(optional) use param value in serialization, like save/load/toString/toJSON etc.
+		//(optional) reflect param value in session/history
 		save: false,

-		//(optional) set default value for param to ignore from save, to get nice querystirng
+		//(optional) set default value for param to ignore from save, to get nice querystirng.
+By default defined from value.
 		default: false,

 		//(optional) will be called on any input, change, click or interaction event